GritHri/label-generator/README.md

 npm run dev
 ```

 This will start the server with nodemon for automatic reloading.
+Any changes made to the code will hot reload.

 ### Production Mode